ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Renamed `KeyException` specializations: `KeyInvalidNameException`, `KeyTypeConversionException`, `KeyTypeMismatchException`

-- Ongoing work on bringing the JNA binding up to scratch and improving developer experience.
-Both for JNA binding API consumers, as well as future JNA binding contrubutors. _(Michael Tucek)_

 - Migration from Maven to Gradle _(Michael Tucek)_

 - Updated documentation for usage of published artifacts _(Michael Tucek)_

 - Integration of Maven Central publishing on Elektra release _(Robert Sowula)_

+#### Outlook

+Ongoing work on bringing the JNA binding up to scratch and improving developer experience.
+Both for JNA binding API consumers, as well as future JNA binding contrubutors. _(Michael Tucek)_

 ### Python + Lua